egaffo/circompara2/README.md

 ### Specify options in vars.py

 Although parameters can be set from command line (sorrounded by quotes), you can set them in the `vars.py` file, which must be placed into the directory where circompara2 is called.
-Below there is the full list of the parameters:
+Below there is the full list of the parameters.

+### Parameters

     META: The metadata table file where you specify the project samples, etc.
         default: meta.csv